NuevoFoundation/workshops/content/english/jsappybird/1-Activity/Steps-to-start.md

 Open the Activity-1 Scaffold URL to do the activity. https://repl.it/@nuevofoundation/JSappyBird-Activity-1-Scaffold

-When you make changes to the scafflod you will be created as anonymous users.
+When you make changes to the scaffold you will be created as anonymous users.

 You should see something like the following screen: